 - Getting Started With ElementsKit Advanced Tooltip Module

-- How to add tooltip in Elementor using Advanced Tooltip Module of ElementsKit
+- How to add Elementor tooltip using Advanced Tooltip Module of ElementsKit

 Getting Started With ElementsKit Advanced Tooltip Module #

-Tooltip in Elementor displays texts about an element when a user hovers on that element on a website.
-Advanced Tooltip Module of ElementsKit gives you the ability to add advanced-level tooltips in Elementor.
+Elementor tooltip displays texts about an element when a user hovers over that element on a website.
+The advanced Tooltip Module of ElementsKit gives you the ability to add advanced-level tooltips in Elementor.
 For example, you can add an Elementor image tooltip where the image gets loaded once the user clicks or hover over an item.

 So, Let’s jump to how you can add a tooltip in Elementor using ElementsKit’s Advanced Tooltip Module.

-How to add tooltip in Elementor using Advanced Tooltip Module of ElementsKit #
+How to add Elementor tooltip using Advanced Tooltip Module of ElementsKit #

 Check out how you can add tooltip in Elementor using ElementsKit Advanced Tooltip Module in just 5 simple steps.